Frank R. Paul: Influence on the genre

 In many ways, Frank R. Paul's achievements and influence on the field through the ages cannot be overestimated.
 His work appeared on the cover of the first issue (April 1926) of Amazing Stories magazine, the first magazine dedicated to science fiction.
 He would paint all the covers for over three years.
 These visions of robots, spaceships, and aliens were presented to an America wherein most people did not even have a telephone.
 Indeed, they were the first science fiction images seen by Ray Bradbury, Arthur C. Clarke, Forrest J Ackerman and others who would go on to great prominence in the field.
+Arthur C. Clarke wrote that the first science fiction magazine he encountered was the November 1928 edition of Amazing Stories, with a cover by Paul.
+He cites this as a crucial early incident that shifted his interest to science fiction.
+Clarke also comments on Paul's accurate depiction of Jupiter on that 1928 cover:

 Paul's emphasis on concept, action and milieu over human figures was to continue to be a defining genre signal of SF art even when executed by successors with greater technical skill and more depth of artistic vision.
 The visual language of the majority of SF art centers, even today, are more sophisticated versions of Paul's central tropes.

-The Frank R Paul Award, named in his honor, was awarded by the Nashville Science Fiction Association from 1976 to 1996 to such distinguished artists as Frank Kelly Freas, Alex Schomburg and Victoria Poyser.
+The Frank R. Paul Award, named in his honor, was awarded by the Nashville Science Fiction Association from 1976 to 1996 to such distinguished artists as Frank Kelly Freas, Alex Schomburg and Victoria Poyser.